IBM-Cloud/docs-services/services/Nexmo/index.md

 ### Downloading Your Template Files

-Go back to [the application dashboard](https://console.ng.bluemix.net/dashboard/apps/), choose your "send-sms" application, click **Getting Started** from the side menu, then click “*Download the Sample Code*” link to get the zip file, then unzip it.
+After you connected the Nexmo service to your "send-sms" application, click the app, then **Getting Started** from the side menu, then click “*Download the Sample Code*” link to get the zip file to your computer, then unzip it.
 The folder should contain the template code files.
 Now you are ready to leave the Bluemix dashboard!